abaker421/13-e-commerce-express/README.md

 ## Usage

 -Run `npm run start` in the terminal to begin the server<br>
--Use Postman or Insomnia to interact with the server and database
+-Use Postman or Insomnia to interact with the server and database via POST, GET, PUT or DELETE requests

 ## Features